cs3110/textbook/data/exercises.md

 Write a function that returns the product of all the elements in a list.
-The product of all the elements of an empty list is `1`.  *Hint: recall the `sum` function we defined in lecture.*  Put your code in a file named `lab03.ml`.
+The product of all the elements of an empty list is `1`.  *Hint: recall the `sum` function we defined in lecture.*
-Use the toplevel to test your code.

 ##### Exercise: concat [&#10029;&#10029;, optional]